This blog may contain affiliate links. Read our disclosure policy for more info.

 A guided tour of the Sibu Wildlife Center costs $60 USD and is led by the inspirational founder – Vicki Coan.
 On the tour, you will learn so much about the animals here, the work they do to improve their quality of life, as well as taste some herbs and spices that they grow in their on-site nursery.

-There are some important factors that must be met before booking a tour of this special center – children under the age of 5 are not permitted, and all visitors must have been in Costa Rica for a minimum of 72 hours prior to their visit!
+There are some important factors that must be met before booking a tour of this special center.
+Tours are held on Tuesday, Thursday, and Sunday mornings (start time varies depending on time of year), children under the age of 5 are not permitted, and all visitors must have been in Costa Rica for a minimum of 72 hours prior to their visit!
 Also, because the walk around the center involves some hills and uneven terrain, suitable footwear should be worn!

 Related Read: While in town, be sure to also check out the best restaurants in Nosara!